 Disclosure: this page contains affiliate links to select partners.
 We receive a commission should you choose to make a purchase after clicking on them.

 Speak to an accredited and experienced therapist to help you come to terms with what has happened, why it happened, and what you should do about it.
-Simply click here to connect with one via BetterHelp.com.
+You may want to try speaking to one via BetterHelp.com for quality care at its most convenient.

 What did I do to deserve this?